 Jeni Hansen Gard grew up in a small bed and breakfast in Grand Haven, Michigan.
 She has an integrative art practice that focuses on using the ceramic vessel as a catalyst for bringing people together, often asking participants to reconsider their relationship to food and each other.
 Using this combination of craft and engagement as an avenue to pursue her research interest in ethnobotany (the human plant relationship), she is working to challenge our current food system and instead help build an equitable and sustainable future.
 Her community-focused approach to ceramics and education led her to become a founding member of the Socially Engaged Craft Collective, a craft and social practice organization.
 She received her MFA from Ohio State University and MA in Art Education from the University of Florida.
 Jeni was the recipient of the MJ Wood DO GOOD residency at Red Lodge Clay Center and recently completed residencies at the Archie Bray Foundation, Guldagergaard International Ceramic Research Center in Skælskør, Denmark, Denison University, and Wesleyan College.
-Currently, she is taking a foray into the land of textiles.
+Currently, she lives and works in Stockholm, Sweden where she teaches woodcraft and textiles.